shovelers/odet_landing_page/index.md

     </div>
     <div class="w-full md:w-2/3 text-center p-4 flex flex-col justify-around">
       <p class="text-xl lg:text-3xl font-semibold">Alert Management is broken.</p>
       <p class="py-2">Monitoring systems (across infrastructure, application, performance, security & data) generate 1000s of alert notifications.
-These are funnelled to Slack or other communication tools to reach teams quickly.
-There is a race against time whenever a critical alert is triggered to ensure customer experience and business are not impacted significantly.
-Alerts with poor signal to noise ratio flood channels.</p>
+These are funneled to Slack or other communication tools to reach teams.
+Response to alerts is time-critical to ensure customer experience and business are not impacted.
+Alerts with poor signal to noise ratio flood channels, resulting in poor comprehension,alert fatigue & degraded developer experience.</p>
-      <p class="py-2">Slack simply doesn't cut it. <span class="font-bold text-lg">We need a better inbox.</span></p>
+      <p class="py-2">Slack doesn't cut it. <span class="font-bold text-lg">We need a better inbox.</span></p>
-      <p>One that recognizes alerts as first-class entitites, understands the inherent workflow for alert management.
+      <p>One that recognizes alerts as first-class entitites.
+One that understands the inherent workflow for alert management.
 One that doesn't get in the way.
-One that I don't just mute to make my life better.
-One that understands and flexes to my need.
-So we are building Odet.</p>
+One that I don't mute to make my life better.
+One that understands and flexes to my need.</p>
+      <p>Hence, we are building <span class="font-bold">Odet</span>.</p>
     </div>
   </div>
 </div>